IyesGames/minewars/doc/src/tech/dataformat-player.md

 Background messages are things that are not an interactive part of gameplay.
 Reliable, unordered, lowest priority.

-Unreliable messages are realtime things that are fine to miss.
+Unreliable messages are realtime updates that are fine to miss.
 Can be sent as datagrams.
 They can also be omitted from replay files / spectation.

 ### Opcode Summary